2021 Indian farmers' Republic Day protest: 11 January 2021

-The MHA through Delhi police applied to the Supreme Court to bar the Kisan parade on grounds of security from entering into the National Capital Region Territory of Delhi.
-Attorney-General KK Venugopal told the supreme court that with the impending Republic Day ceremony, "any disruption or obstruction in the said functions would not only be against the law and order, public order, public interest but would also be a huge embarrassment for the nation".
+The Ministry of Home Affairs (MHA) through Delhi police applied to the Supreme Court to bar the Kisan parade on grounds of security from entering into the National Capital Region of Delhi.
+Attorney-General KK Venugopal told the Supreme Court that with the impending Republic Day ceremony, "any disruption or obstruction in the said functions would not only be against the law and order, public order, public interest but would also be a huge embarrassment for the nation".
 The SC, not convinced by the Attorney general's appeals, noted that it was within the powers of the police to control the Kisan march, including finding out if the protestors were armed.

 17 January 2021

-Farmers write to Delhi police to seek permission to hold rally at the Ramlila ground.
+Farmers write to Delhi Police to seek permission to hold rally at the Ramlila Ground.